-Participants may contribute, through payroll deductions, employee elective pre-tax and after-tax "Roth" contributions from 1% to 50% of their eligible compensation, limited to \$18,500 and \$18,000 in 2018 and 2017, respectively.
+Participants may contribute, through payroll deductions, employee elective pre-tax and after-tax "Roth" contributions from 1% to 50% of their eligible compensation, limited to \$19,000 and \$18,500 in 2019 and 2018, respectively.
 New eligible employees are automatically enrolled in the Plan with 3% of eligible compensation contributed to the Plan as employee pre-tax contributions, unless such employees elect a different contribution percentage (or elect not to contribute).
 This automatic enrollment provision does not apply to certain employee groups (such as certain collectively bargained employees).
 In addition, participants may contribute employee after-tax contributions from 1% to 50% of their compensation.
-Participants who are 50 years of age or older during the plan year are allowed to contribute additional pre-tax catch up contributions, up to \$6,000 annually in both 2018 and 2017.
+Participants who are 50 years of age or older during the plan year are allowed to contribute additional pre-tax catch up contributions, up to \$6,000 annually in both 2019 and 2018.
 Participants' total annual contributions may not exceed the contribution limits under Section 415(c) of the Code.
 In addition, the combination of an employee's elective pre-tax, Roth, and after-tax contributions may not exceed 50% of their eligible compensation.
+Effective January 1, 2019, active participants are able to convert all or a portion of their vested account balance in the Plan into after-tax Roth contributions.

-For those participants that are eligible, the Company makes an annual basic contribution of 3% of a participant's eligible compensation, with the general requirement that the Company employs the participant on December 31 of the year for which the basic contribution is made.
+For those participants that are eligible, the Company makes an annual basic contribution of 3% of a participant's eligible compensation, with the general requirement that the Company employs the participant on the last work day of the year for which the basic contribution is made.
 In addition, the Company will match 100% of the participant's pre-tax, Roth, and/or after-tax contributions to the Plan up to a total of 3% of eligible compensation.
+Different levels of annual basic contributions and matching contributions may apply to certain collectively bargained employees.

-The Plan allows participants to direct their contributions, and contributions made on their behalf, to any of the investment alternatives offered under the Plan.
+The Plan allows participants to direct their contributions, and contributions made on their behalf, to any of the investment alternatives offered under the Plan, which includes a self-directed brokerage account through which participants can access a broad range of mutual funds not offered directly through the Plan.
 The Plan permits participants to invest in Wabtec common stock.
 Effective January 1, 2018, the Plan was amended to limit participants' investments in Wabtec common stock such that (1) participants with more than 20% of their account invested in Wabtec common stock may not elect to transfer additional portions of their account into Wabtec common stock, and (2) participants may not elect to invest more than 20% of their future contributions to the Plan (or future contributions made to the Plan on their behalf by Wabtec) in Wabtec common stock.